DFC302/subseeker/README.md

 Subseeker can also parse data from certificate sites individually, if the user does not want to search all certificate sites at once using the [--singlesearch (option)] option.

-Subseeker parses data from crtsh, certdb, censys, certspotter, threatcrowd, and virustotal.
+Subseeker parses data from crtsh, certdb, censys, certspotter, threatcrowd, virustotal, securitytrails.

 # Requirements